Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Creates a Synapse Analytics Spark pool.

 ### [New-AzSynapseSqlDatabase](New-AzSynapseSqlDatabase.md)
 This feature is in a limited preview, initially accessible only to certain subscriptions.
-Gets a Synapse Analytics SQL database.
+Creates a Synapse Analytics SQL database.

 ### [New-AzSynapseSqlPool](New-AzSynapseSqlPool.md)
 Creates a Synapse Analytics SQL pool.